-The effect each killer’s intention has the person they kill is also different.
-Each set of intentions creates a different pattern of response in the one who is killed.
-And the pattern of response creates a different dance of karmic pattern in each set of individuals.
+The effect each killer’s intention has on the person they kill is also different.
+Each set of intentions creates a different pattern of response in the one who is killed, and the pattern of response creates a different dance of karmic pattern in each set of individuals.

 It is important to note that we are talking about the energy in only one set of intentions in one relationship leading to a set of actions and reactions in each of these person’s lives.
 Each of these individuals has multiple relationships where karmic patterns get generated and acted out.

 We are all involved in a complex web of relating generated by our previous karmic conditioning that creates reactions complementary to the patterns held in our karma.
 The dance of karma and the patterns that dance creates are revelations of our intention.
-The killer in the first case may have the experience of seeing the effect his hatred creates in the grief of the family in the person he killed.
-It may cause him to look at the intention behind his self-righteousness.
-He might then seek to change the energy driving the intention.
-This would create a change in the energy he is using to generate intention and would create a change in patterns of relating that are driven by karma.
-Or he may harden himself to the grief of the dead person’s family.
+The killer in the first case may have the experience of seeing the effect their hatred creates in the grief of the family of the person they killed.
+It may cause them to look at the intention behind their self-righteousness.
+They might then seek to change the energy driving the intention.
+This would create a change in the energy they are using to generate intention and would create a change in patterns of relating that are driven by karma.
+Or they may become hardened to the grief of the dead person’s family.
 Another set of energetic patterns, with different karmic consequences, would arise out of that decision.